WaseemKaluwal/Kaluwal-Excel-Viewer-Editor/README.md

 ## Features
 - Load Excel files (.xlsx) and display contents in a table.
-- Insert new data entries (Name, Age, Subscription Status, Employment Status).
+- Insert new data entries (Name, Age, Subscription Status, Employment Status or more).
 - Supports dark mode using `ttkbootstrap`.
 - Simple and user-friendly interface.